feugy/melodie/README.md

 ### Bugs and unresolved issues

+1. Diskist/TrackTable dropdown does not consider scroll position (in storybook only)
+1. Wrong z-order with drop-down & player slider/loop button
+1. "AC/DC" artist analysed as 2 artists: "AC" & "DC"
 1. Undetected live changes: remove tracks and re-add them.
 This is a linux-only issue with chokidar
    - https://github.com/paulmillr/chokidar/issues/917
    - https://github.com/paulmillr/chokidar/issues/591